2025 Pakistan floods: Government accountability

 Four senior Swat officials: Deputy Commissioner (DC) of Swat, Rescue 1122's district head, Zahidullah Khan, Tehsil Municipal Officer (TMO) of Khawazakhela and Assistant Commissioner (AC) Babuzai were suspended.
 Compensation of Rs 1.5 million announced for each victim's family.
 Chief Secretary of Khyber Pakhtunkhwa Shahab Ali Shah acknowledged a '45‑minute window' to act and termed the response lapse as turning a "small mistake into a major tragedy."

 Crackdown on encroachment

 Following the tragedy, KP authorities imposed a complete ban on riverbed mining and launched a crackdown on illegal hotels, resorts, and other encroachments along the Swat River.

 A three-member committee led by the Assistant Commissioner of Behrain was established to identify and remove structures violating the KP River Protection Act (2014).

+Relief without responsibility

+The unresolved mystery of lack of accountability where we have seen Park View Society in Lahore, expanding to Ravi bed but yet the Punjab Government does not seems to take measures to control or give relief to its tax payer residents.
+Albeit, the owner of the society has compensated to certain extent.